text-to-cards/text-to-cards/docs/intro.md

 ## Privacy

-When you use Memo-to-Trello, all the magic happens right in your browser, as Memo-to-Trello does not rely on any server or external service.
-This means all your precious data and private information stays with you and Trello.
+When you use Memo-to-Trello, all the magic happens right in your browser.
+Memo-to-Trello will not rely on any server or external service except for Trello's own REST API, so all your precious data and private information stays with you and Trello.